kiiril/GBT/README.md

 # GBT
-Custom Gradient Boosting Trees implementation in python
+Custom implementation of decision tree(ID3) for classification tasks

+## Comments
+Notebook contains a few examples on popular datasets